Introduction to Nursing Resumes

 Once you’ve written all these required sections, you can choose to include some optional sections.
 These sections aren’t necessary to make your resume look good, but they’re great if you’ve done a lot of extra, related work.

 Certifications: As a recent graduate, you probably haven’t had time to get extra RN certifications.
-However, if you have previous medical experience, you may have gotten specialized certifications.
 If these certifications are related to the work you would be doing as an RN, you can include them here.

 Volunteering: Relevant volunteer work looks great on a resume.
 You may even want to start volunteering in a related environment to the one you are applying to.
 There are many pluses to volunteering.
 You gain relevant experience.
 It will show that you are truly dedicated to the position that you are applying for.
 And your community volunteer organizations will gain a great new resource: you!